-This website provides contact information and details about the products, services, and support that Micro Focus offers.
+Visit the MySupport portal to access contact information and details about the products, services, and support that Micro Focus offers.

-Micro Focus online support provides customer self-solve capabilities.
-It provides a fast and efficient way to access interactive technical support tools needed to manage your business.
-As a valued support customer, you can benefit by using the support website to:
+This portal also provides customer self-solve capabilities.
+It gives you a fast and efficient way to access interactive technical support tools needed to manage your business.
+As a valued support customer, you can benefit by using the MySupport portal to: